 Wine, ocean views, and wildlife on America’s most beautiful coastal drive.

-Now you’re probably ready and raring to embark on America’s most beautiful coastal road trip—but we guarantee you’re not the only one with that idea.
-Luckily, while slow-moving cars are unavoidable, crowded wineries, parks, and otter-filled pit stops don’t have to be.
+You’re probably ready and raring to embark on the country's most beautiful coastal road trip now that it’s reopened after last year’s closures—but we guarantee you’re not the only one.
+Luckily, while slow-moving cars are unavoidable, crowded viewpoints, parks, and otter-filled pit stops don’t have to be.

 Pick up a rental car from LA, roll back the sunroof, and get ready to enjoy these less-traveled PCH highlights—all of which are just as fantastic as the world-famous ones.